ichim/LeafletForBlazor-NuGet/RTM Polylines from Array/Connectors/README.md

 The addConnector() method allows you to customize the arrow through two parameters: the angle of inclination and the length of the lines that form the arrow.

-> length - the length of the lines that make up the arrow;
+> length - the length of the lines that make up the arrow, given in meters;
 >
 > radianAngle - the angle of inclination that makes up the arrow, given in radians